The back-to-school hordes may have to vamoose by autumn, but for the rest of us, September holidays can be perfect.

-All hail the pastel-coloured beauty of Sicily, which take on an added veneer of charm in September.
+All hail the pastel-coloured beauty of Sicily, which take on an added veneer of charm on a September holiday.
 The piazzas are still warm enough to knock back aperitivo in but the crowds have thinned, meaning you can weave your way around the more popular towns (Noto and Taormina) with ease.

 Read more: Where in the world is your ultimate beach?

 And let’s not forget the water has had all summer to warm up, so an al fresco dip – whether in the sea or the rock pools of the Alcantara Gorges – will feel positively balmy.

 September falls into Peru’s winter season, creating dry weather with blazing blue skies and crisp mornings in the Peruvian Andes.
 It’s a wonderful time to tackle the star draw of our trip: a six kilometre high-altitude trek to the summit of Rainbow Mountain.